jhnns/popular-javascript-projects/README.md

 If a non-public API or an API with rate limits is used, you need to provide access tokens.
 Copy the `config.default.js` inside the project folder and rename it to `config.js`.
 This file is ignored by git because it is for your local setup only.

-### GitHub
+### Github

-Since there is a rate limit on the GitHub API, you need to create [an access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+Since there is a rate limit on the Github API, you need to create [an access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 ## HTTP Cache